markhagemann/haggyman/content/posts/blog/time-as-a-junior.md

 ## There are great resources and tools out there to help

-1. Podcasts such as [Syntax.fm](https://syntax.fm/) is one of my favourites and they cover very relevant topics.
+1. Podcasts such as [Syntax.fm](https://syntax.fm/) is one of my favourites and they cover very relevant topics
 2. Learning resources such as [Udemy](https://udemy.com), [Laracasts](https://laracasts.com) and [freeCodeCamp](https://www.freecodecamp.org/)
+3. Meetups through websites such as [Meetup](https://www.meetup.com) as well as conferences